Li Guang: Biography

-In 120 BC, Li Guang commanded 4,000 supporting cavalry in combat against a large Xiongnu army by entering the enemy territory However, after several hundred miles of march, his column was ambushed by more than 40,000 Xiongnu cavalry, after chased a handful of Xiongnu horsemen Who feigned retreat to lure Li Guang troops into an ambush.
-Li Guang, Who was familiar with such tactic ordered his son Li Gan to charge directly at the enemy with only 20-30 horsemen.
+In 120 BC, Li Guang commanded 4,000 supporting cavalry in combat against a large Xiongnu army by entering the enemy territory.
+However, after several hundred miles of march, his column was ambushed by more than 40,000 Xiongnu cavalry, after chasing a handful of Xiongnu horsemen, who feigned retreat to lure Li Guang troops into an ambush.
+Li Guang, who was familiar with such tactics ordered his son Li Gan to charge directly at the enemy with only 20-30 horsemen.
 As the Xiongnu column retreat in response of the charge to bait him into chasing them, Li gan immediately turned and rode back to his father.
 Li Guang intentionally tells his troops that the Xiongnu were cowards and cannot fight to calm his men.As now the Xiongnu realize their feigned retreat failed to goad Li Gan, now they regroup Ina preparation for General attack.
 Li Guang already anticipates this development and used the delay to move his formation into better defensive positions.
 He ordered his cavalry to dismount from their horses and forming a circular formation to withstand the enemy force almost ten times their number while prepared their bows and crossbows.
 According to Sima Qian, "the Xiongnu charged furiously down on the soldiers and their arrows fell like rain.
 Over half the Han soldiers were killed and the arrows of the remaining troops were almost entirely gone."
 Amidst the Xiongnu encirclement, Li Guang ordered a his soldiers to stop shooting.
 As the Xiongnu saw the Han archers stopped firing, their commanders stepped forward exposin themselves.
 Li Guang then personally shooting the enemy sub commander and several other captains that exposinf themselves.
 The Xiongnu retreated ask they seek their leaders either dead or injured by Li Guang.
 Later at night, as the Han soldiers began to despetate, Li Guang stay calm while instructing his troops to form certain battle formations.
 On the third day, a Han reinforcement detschment from the main Han army arrived at Li Guang's position, causing the Xiongnu to withdrawn completely from the battlefield.
 Despite suffering huge losses, Li Guang operation was deemed success due to massive casualties inflicted upon the Xiongnu.
 The rules of the Han army dictated a commander's achievement was measured only according to his number of enemy kills minus the casualties of his own side.